 Here are some important questions to ask when shopping for a private loan:

 - What are the credit qualifications?
 All private education loans require a credit check.
-Private lenders may consider your credit record, assets, debts, income, as well as your college or university and your field of study.
-If you have limited or flawed credit, like many students do, you may be approved for a loan at a higher interest rate or require a cosigner to qualify for a loan.
+Private lenders may consider your credit record, assets, debts, income, your college or university and your field of study.
+If you have limited or flawed credit, as many students do, you may be approved for a loan at a higher interest rate or require a cosigner to qualify for a loan.

 - What is the interest rate on the loan and how is the rate calculated?
-Interest rates on private education loans vary widely, with some lenders charging interest rates between 11% and 18%.
-Many private loans come with variable interest rates and may fluctuate due to market conditions.
-The interest rate on a private education loan is based on a market rate (PRIME or LIBOR or the 91-day Treasury bill) plus a margin.
-The margin amount, the number of percentage points you pay over and above the market rate, depends on your creditworthiness.
+Interest rates on private education loans vary, and many private loans come with variable interest rates that fluctuate with market conditions.
+The interest rate on a private education loan is based on a market rate, like prime, Libor or the 91-day Treasury bill, plus a margin.
+The margin amount — the number of percentage points you pay over and above the market rate — depends on your creditworthiness.
 If a lender considers you a higher risk, you’ll pay a higher margin and a higher interest rate on your loan.
 If a lender considers you a lower risk, you’ll pay a lower margin and a lower interest rate on your loan.

-- When do I begin making payments?
+- When do I begin paying?
 Most student loans don’t need to be repaid until after you graduate.
 But some private loans may ask you to start making payments right away.
 Can you handle making loan payments while attending classes?